top of page

 Systemic

 True transformation requires challenging and reshaping the systems that perpetuate inequality and injustice.
-We work collaboratively to advocate for policies, practices, and movements that centre joy and justice.
-By building networks and amplifying community voices, we strive for systemic change that uplifts everyone.
+We work collaboratively — through advocacy, partnerships, and research — to build policies, practices, and movements that centre joy and justice.
+By amplifying community voices and centring lived experience, we strive for systemic change that uplifts everyone, including the people driving it.

 Our Principles